-- 22.2 Clauses 18, 19, and 20 do not apply to any sporting event, training activity, authorised customary activity or ceremonial event if a support vessel that is capable of providing adequate assistance in the event of an emergency remains in the immediate vicinity and carries on board the support vessel sufficient lifejackets of an appropriate size to fit each person involved in the activity. - 22.3 Clauses 21 does not apply to: - (a) persons training for any trick water skiing element of a sporting event administered by a national sporting organisation approved by the Director; or - (b) persons participating in a sporting event that is administered by a national sporting organisation approved under the maritime rules.
+- 24.1 Clauses 20, 21, and 22 do not apply to: - (a) any surfboard, sailboard, paddleboard, windsurfer, or similar unpowered craft, if a full wetsuit is worn at all times; - (b) a diver, on a vessel 6 metres or less in length overall that is used for recreational diving within 5 miles off shore, if a full body dive suit is worn at all times; - (c) a person training for or participating in a sporting event, if the training or the event is supervised in accordance with the safety system of a national sporting organisation approved by the Director; - (d) a member of a visiting foreign water sports team, if the person carries or wears a lifejacket that is approved by the competent authority for use in that person's country of residence; - (e) a commercial raft; and - (f) any sporting event, training activity, ceremonial event, or other organised recreational activity if the Council is satisfied that adequate safety precautions are made for rescuing any person participating in the event or activity, and issues an exemption under clause 33; - 24.2 Clauses 20, 21, and 22 do not apply to any sporting event, training activity, authorised customary activity or ceremonial event if a support vessel that is capable of providing adequate assistance in the event of an emergency remains in the immediate vicinity and carries on board the support vessel sufficient lifejackets of an appropriate size to fit each person involved in the activity. - 24.3 Clause 23 does not apply to: - (a) persons training for any trick water skiing element of a sporting event administered by a national sporting organisation approved by the Director; or - (b) persons participating in a sporting event that is administered by a national sporting organisation approved under the maritime rules.